Inside: Do your kids have too many toys? Here’s 7 compelling reasons why you should purge toys. My favorite’s #7.

 How does that fantasy compare with your reality?
 If you’re reading this post, I’d wager your fantasy is far off from reality.

-Maybe your kids go into a nicely cleaned playroom and dump out all the bins, only to complain they’re bored a couple of minutes later.
+Maybe your kids go into a nicely organized playroom and dump out all the bins, only to complain they’re bored a couple of minutes later.
 Maybe they spend most of their time looking for something to play with.
 Or maybe they fight over the one toy that makes the most “boops” and “beeps”.

 By purging toys, you’re helping your children spend less time making choices and more time playing.